-Immunology, mucosal immunology, immunity, inflammation, bacteria, urinary tract infection, UTI, recurrent UTI, chronic UTI, immunotherapy, cytokines, bladder, kidney, urology, nephrology, host pathogen interactions, antimicrobial resistance, translational models
+Immunology, immunity, human pathology, microbiology, mucosal immunology, inflammation, bacteria, urinary tract infection, UTI, recurrent UTI, chronic UTI, immunotherapy, cytokines, bladder, kidney, urology, nephrology, host pathogen interactions, antimicrobial resistance, translational models

 Masters by research